 Please get in touch to arrange for a presentation for your department, class, or program on any copyright issues that affect you.

-The Library Copyright Office supports NYU's research, teaching, and service mission by providing guidance for faculty, students, and staff on how copyright relates to the creation, use, and sharing of knowledge.
+NYU Libraries supports the university's research, teaching, and service mission by providing guidance for faculty, students, and staff on how copyright relates to the creation, use, and sharing of knowledge.

 The information presented here is intended for informational purposes and should not be construed as legal advice.
 If you have specific legal questions pertaining to NYU, please contact the Office of General Counsel.